microprediction/timemachines/CONTRIBUTE.md

    - Stick some of them in "crawlers" than operate in real-time and predict time-series at www.microprediction.org
    - Thereby provide free high quality short-term prediction to anyone, anywhere, for any reason

+## Contribution patterns

+Crawling:

+   0. Cut and paste a bash command to drive a "crawler".
+See [CONTRIBUTE_COMPUTE_LOCAL_ONE_LINE](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_LOCAL_ONE_LINE.md)
+   1. Run a Python script on your local machine that drives a "crawler".
+See [CONTRIBUTE_COMPUTE_LOCAL](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_LOCAL.md)
+   2. Run a Python script on a PythonAnywhere account that drives a "crawler".
+See [CONTRIBUTE_COMPUTE_PA](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_PA.md)
+   3. Create any kind of crawler.
+See [knowledge center](https://www.microprediction.com/knowledge-center) tutorials.

+Adding time-series functionality (skaters) to timemachines:

+   5. See [CONTRIBUTE_BATCH_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) to add new functionality using non-incremental methods.
+   6. See [CONTRIBUTE_ONLINE_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) to add new functionality using incremental methods.

 ## Friday chats

 If you would like to help, the various CONTRIBUTE_ files suggest very specific steps you can take.
 However the following